-Made famous by the filming of the James Bond movie “The Man with the Golden Gun”, this island is now a major tourist attraction, visited by hundreds, sometimes thousands, of people daily.
+Made famous by the filming of the movie “The Man with the Golden Gun”, James Bond Island is now a major tourist attraction.
+Hundreds, sometimes thousands, of people visit daily.

-Most come by bus then longtail boat from Phang Nga, so it’s best visited before 10:30 am or in the late afternoon, assuming you want to avoid the crowds.
-Koh Phing Kan has a stunning lagoon and some interesting rock formations, though it is no more impressive than many other islands in the area which the day tours ignore.
+Most come by bus then longtail boat from Phang Nga, so it’s best to visit before 10:30 am or in the late afternoon.
+That way, you’ll avoid the crowds.
+Koh Phing Kan has a stunning lagoon and some interesting rock formations.
+However, it’s no more impressive than many other islands in the area which the day tours ignore.

 Scores of food and souvenir vendors come from Koh Pan Yi to set up stalls on the island during the day.
-A 500 baht per person fee is levied by the Park Rangers when going ashore.
+Park Rangers levy a 500 baht per person fee when going ashore.

 A submerged rock, one not appearing on many charts, lurks in the channel between Koh Yang and Koh Daeng Yai.
 It lies just under the surface at low tide and has been hit many, many times.
 Beware!

-The best anchorage in this group is found in the channel between Koh Raya Ring and Koh Daeng Yai.
-This is an exceptionally beautiful place to awaken in the morning, when sunlight strikes the sheer rock cliffs of Daeng Yai.
+The best James Bond anchorage is in the channel between Koh Raya Ring and Koh Daeng Yai.
+This is an exceptionally beautiful place to awaken in the morning.
+The sunlight striking the sheer rock cliffs of Daeng Yai is spectacular.

-The anchorage can be approached either from the south, via the channel formed by Koh Yang and Koh Daeng Yai, or from the southeast, passing east of Koh Yang, distinctive due its high, thin column of rock, visible from far south.
+Approach the anchorage either from the south, via the channel formed by Koh Yang and Koh Daeng Yai, or from the southeast.
+Pass east of Koh Yang, distinctive due its high, thin column of rock, visible from far south.

 There is a convenient transit approaching from the southeast, lining up Koh Lolo and Koh Khai to avoid the sand bars.